Brazil

 About

-Our São Paulo team is supported by lawyers in our U.S. and London offices who are devoted to assisting on matters involving Brazil, and by a cadre of lawyers in other offices in Europe, Asia-Pacific, Africa and the Middle East.
-These lawyers work on behalf of Brazilian clients worldwide to orchestrate complex, multi-party financing and M&A and restructuring matters, to resolve international disputes involving arbitration, litigation and alternative dispute resolution mechanisms and to help clients with their compliance issues.
+Our São Paulo team is supported by lawyers in our US and EMEA offices who are devoted to assisting on matters involving Brazil, and by a cadre of lawyers in other offices in Europe, Asia-Pacific, Africa and the Middle East.
+These lawyers work on behalf of Brazilian clients worldwide to orchestrate complex, multi-party financings, M&A and restructuring matters or resolve international disputes involving arbitration, litigation and alternative dispute resolution mechanisms and to help clients with their compliance issues.
+Additionally, our top-ranked Capital Markets practice is highly sought by both issuers and underwriters across Brazil for our expertise in the full range of capital markets matters.

 AWARDS & RECOGNITION